-This year the Trust held its first annual conference for Members, Trustees and Academy Council Members.
+In 2019, the Trust held its second annual conference for Members, Trustees and Academy Council Members.
 The focus was based around accountabilities, responsibilities and strategy for growth.
+A third conference was planned for June 2020 but was postponed due to the global coronavirus pandemic.